ahochsteger/gmail-processor/docs/config-schema-v2.md

 ### Config.global

-The global configuration that defines matching for all threads as well as actions for all threads, messages or attachments.
+The global configuration defines matching and actions for all threads, messages or attachments.

 * **Type**: `GlobalConfig`
 * **Required**: No